MFR6340/theenglishextension.org/open-world-1/unit-7: Patchwork City.md

 <img src="https://imgur.com/SP7Ahul.png" width="25%" />

-Written after the author heard about about two capybara who escape from the Toronto Zoo and spend 36 days in freedom before eventually being caught.  on the radio while driving to her teaching job.
-Two capybaras are delivered to the Toronto High Park Zoo.
-When an opportunity to escape comes up, they take it!
-This sets off a frenzy across the city, with some Torontonians cheering the renegades on, and others plotting their downfall.
+A fun story about about two renegade capybara who escape from the Toronto Zoo and spend 36 days in freedom before eventually being caught.
+Based on a true event which the author heard about on the radio while driving to her teaching job.
+(No lexile measure available).

 <a href="https://www.bookdepository.com/Runaway-Rodents-Dagmara-Bociek/9781777996840?ref=grid-view&qid=1674926518140&sr=1-1" rel="nofollow"> Buy on BookDepository</a>